MapRock/TimeMolecules/tutorials/readme.md

 - The .py code in the subdirectories will read the .env.example file in this parent directory.
 - The code that is in the [Time Molecules](https://technicspub.com/time-molecules/) book is in: https://github.com/MapRock/TimeMolecules/tree/main/book_code
+- Place the primary text in readme.md (all lower-case).

 ## Information for AI Agents